-The purpose of the AAR is to give OSFI a comprehensive report documenting the work done by the Appointed Actuary to calculate the policy liabilities.
-The AAR is a key component in OSFI's review process of the company's actuarial financial position and profile.
+The AAR comprehensively documents the work done by the Appointed Actuary to calculate policy liabilities.
+OSFI views the AAR as a key component of its review of the company's financial position and profile.

-The AAR should not be considered to solely be a report from the company's Appointed Actuary to OSFI's actuaries.
+The AAR is not solely a report from the company's Appointed Actuary to OSFI's actuaries.
 It is also intended for company management and is read by regulators who may not be actuaries but who are knowledgeable about insurance.
-It should be a generally understandable presentation that can be used as a key component in OSFI's monitoring of the company's financial results.
+Therefore, the AAR should be presented in a manner generally understandable to both company management and the regulator.